SalishSeaCast/docs/bloom_timing/bloom_definitions.rst

 averages), as long as one of the two following weeks was >70% of that threshold value.
 The threshold value is the median + 5% of the annual chlorophyll concentration.

-While Metric 2 and 3 both represent the beginning or peak of the bloom, Metric 1 is associated more closely with the decline of the bloom, when nitrate has been depleted.
+While Metric 2 and 3 both represent early bloom conditions, Metric 1 is associated with nitrate depletion, a trigger of bloom decline.

 A 2007-2019 time series of annual bloom dates at Station S3 according to each metric can be found in this notebook_.
 Metric 2 and 3 bloom dates were consistently close to one another.
 Metric 3 bloom dates were not as consistent from year to year, as they ranged from occurring within a few days of Metric 1 and 2 to a difference of nearly 3 weeks.
 Metric 3 was not as heavily considered in the subsequent analyses.

 The variables for calculating bloom timing were taken from daily model output  (:file:`.ptrc` files) from February 15th to June 14th, a time frame chosen based on previous knowledge of spring bloom timing in the region [3]_.
 Pickle files holding these variables were created for each year